mpvnet-player/mpv-gui/docs/Manual.md

 #### --media-info=\<yes|no\>

 Usage of the media info library instead of mpv to access media information.
 Default: yes (mpv.net specific option)

-#### --history-filter

-Semicolon separated list of paths to be excluded from the history log feature.

 #### --video-file-extensions=\<string\>